lauren-bobo/Genre_Lyric_Classifier/README.md

 stacked_ensemble: creates an ensemble model with a random forrest meta learner.

-test: tests the data on testing data and charts and reports accuracy.
+test: tests the ensemble w/ testing data sets and reports accuracy.